-- p Uncaught exceptions will be treated as "errors" in the primordial thread only. - a Uncaught exceptions will be treated as "errors" in all threads. - r When an "error" occurs a new REPL will be started.
+p Uncaught exceptions will be treated as "errors" in the primordial thread only.

+a Uncaught exceptions will be treated as "errors" in all threads.

+r When an "error" occurs a new REPL will be started.
 S When an "error" occurs a new REPL will be started.
 Moreover the program starts in single-stepping mode. d When an "error" occurs the program will terminate with a nonzero exit status.
 R When a user interrupt occurs a new REPL will be started.
-User interrupts are typically obtained by typing $\widehat{\ }$.
+User interrupts are typically obtained by typing (^C).
 D When a user interrupt occurs it will be deferred until the parameter current-user-interrupt-handler is bound.
-Q When a user interrupt occurs the program will terminate with a nonzero exit status. i The REPL interaction channel will be the IDE REPL window (if the IDE is available). С The REPL interaction channel will be the console. - The REPL interaction channel will be standard input and standard output.
+Q When a user interrupt occurs the program will terminate with a nonzero exit status.
 LEVEL The verbosity level is set to $LEVEL$ (a digit from 0 to 9).
-At level 0 the runtime system will not display error messages and warnings.
+At level 0 the runtime system will not display error messages and warnings. i The REPL interaction channel will be the IDE REPL window (if the IDE is available). С The REPL interaction channel will be the console. - The REPL interaction channel will be standard input and standard output. @[HOST][:PORT] The REPL interaction channel will be connected to the remote debugger at address $HOST:PORT$ (if there is a remote debugger at that address).
+The default $HOST$ is 127.0.0.1 and the default $PORT$ is 44555.
+THIS OPTION IS NOT YET IMPLEMENTED!

-The default debugging options are equivalent to -:dpqQi1 (i.e. an uncaught exception in the primordial thread terminates the program after displaying an error message).
-When the letter 'd' is not followed by suboptions, it is equivalent to -:dprRi1 (i.e. a new REPL is started only when an uncaught exception occurs in the primordial thread).
-When gsi is running the main REPL, the debugging options are changed to cause errors in the primordial thread and user interrupts to start a nested REPL.
+The default debugging options are equivalent to -:dpqQli (i.e. an uncaught exception in the primordial thread terminates the program after displaying an error message).
+When the letter 'd' is not followed by suboptions, it is equivalent to -:dprRli (i.e. a new REPL is started only when an uncaught exception occurs in the primordial thread).
+When gsi and gsc are running the main REPL, the debugging options are changed to cause errors in the primordial thread and user interrupts to start a nested REPL.